SyN-69/Alpha/Projects/Temperature-Controlled-DC-Fan/README.md

 The project describes the design and implementation of a temperature-controlled fan and LED indicator circuit using operational amplifiers (op-amps), an LM35 temperature sensor, and an Arduino for display purposes.

 For detailed information, please see the attached PDF file in this folder.
+You can view the project abstract here: [Introduction.pdf](./Introduction.pdf)
+> ⚠️ GitHub may not preview the PDF directly.
+Click the link to download and view the file on your device.
 ---